 INTERIOR

-Minor – Stabilizing deteriorated or damaged interior plaster walls and ceiling finishes.
-Painting interior plaster finish walls and ceilings dating from the 1972 restoration.
-Replacing interior plaster finishes in order to preserve the interior appearance, structural integrity of the exterior masonry walls, and control air and moisture movement, and thermal transfer.
+Minor: Painting interior plaster finish walls and ceilings dating from the 1972 restoration.

-Major – Changing interior spaces and spatial characteristics including the size, configuration, proportion and relationship of rooms and corridors.
+Major – Stabilizing deteriorated or damaged interior plaster walls and ceiling finishes.
+Replacing interior plaster finishes in order to preserve the interior appearance, and structural integrity of the interior masonry walls and control air and moisture movement and thermal transfer.
+Changing interior spaces and spatial characteristics including the size, configuration, proportion and relationship of rooms and corridors.
 Altering special finishes including brick and marble pattern floors, the hanging stair and the exposed masonry groin vault room (Baker Gallery) on the second floor.

 LANDSCAPE/OUTBUILDINGS